userid7/to-do-list/README.md

 1. run it `npm run dev`

 ### how to use
 To access the application use `localhost:3000` for main application and `localhost:8000/admin` to access django admin page.
+For now the data is still empty to access the database create a superuser by `python manage.py createsuperuser` and follow the instruction.